AzureCosmosDB/scenario-based-labs/IoT/README.md

   A **Web App** allows Contoso Auto to manage vehicles and view consignment, package, and trip information that is stored in Cosmos DB.
 The Web App is also used to make real-time battery failure predictions while viewing vehicle information. **Azure Key Vault** is used to securely store centralized application secrets, such as connection strings and access keys, and is used by the Function Apps and the Web App.
 Finally, **Application Insights** provides real-time monitoring, metrics, and logging information for the Function Apps and Web App.

-## Working on the Lab
+## Deployment

+There are two separate deployments of this scenario: a hands-on lab, and a demo.
+Each deployment results in the same final set of deployed Azure resources.

-Please follow the steps in order as laid out in the [Lab steps table of contents](./docs-lab/README.md).
+The hands-on lab deployment starts will a minimal set of automated Azure resource deployments.
+Learners will then complete several hands-on exercises to complete the lab.
+To go through the hands-on lab, please follow the steps in order as laid out in the [Lab steps table of contents](./docs-lab/README.md).

+The demo deployment automates all Azure resource deployment steps, with a minimum of manual steps required to complete the overall deployment.
+This deployment results in the complete deployment as quickly as possible to support interactive exploration and demonstrations.
+To complete the demo deployment, please follow the steps as laid out in the [Demo steps table of contents](./docs-demo/README.md).